Luc-Rogge/gettingAndCleaningDataCourseProject/CodeBook.md

     optional additional suffix for the axis of measurement: .X , .Y, .Z

+    P.S.
+This assignment was due for Week3 but we have been adviced only on Week4 that it was better no to use dots in variable names.
+I'll do it right the next time ;)

     leading to the following name combinations for the 66 selected measures:
     * tBodyAcc.mean.X
     * tBodyAcc.mean.Y